section-engineering-education/engineering-education/content/authors/tella-joshua/index.md

 title: Tella Joshua
 type: authors
 ---
-Joshua is a Frontend developer based in Nigeria.
-When he's not writing code, he's probably playing saxophone.
+Joshua is a Front-end developer based in Nigeria.
+When he's not writing code, he's probably playing the saxophone.